smicklas/smicklas.github.io/auroracast.md

 It is built with HTML, CSS, and Javascript.
 <br>

 A current side project is re-factoring it into React.
-Below is a mockup built with Adobe Xd.
+Below are screenshots of the work in progress.
 The repository for this is available <a href ="https://github.com/smicklas/AuroraReact"> here. </a>

 <div style="text-align: center; border-top:none;">
     <img src="assets\images\aurorareact_1.png" alt="" width="50%" height="50%"/>